 Good and bad are objective.
 When I talk about a “good” and “bad” sense of life, I mean it in an objective sense.
 A sense of life is based on values, including moral values.
 Moral values are objectively good or bad.
 That means a sense of life can also be analyzed as objectively good or bad, including a mixture of both.

 This view—that values and a sense of life are objective—is not one that is shared by most modern literary critics and professors.
-A lot people buy into the Marxist notion that the morality of a person’s actions depends entirely on what class, gender, and race the person is.
+A lot people subscribe to the Marxist notion that the morality of a person’s actions depends on what tribe the person belongs to.
 So if a white male is misogynistic, it’s bad.
 But if someone from an “oppressed” group is misogynistic, then you have to judge them by different standards (according to the Marxists) because the larger “oppressive” culture is ultimately to blame for their actions.

 This is nonsense.
-To paraphrase Martin Luther King, the color of a person’s skin (or their gender or socioeconomic status) doesn’t determine the content of a person’s character.
-You can’t say that a philandering, aimless life is good for one person but not good for another, or that it’s okay for a woman of a certain race or class to treat her children cruelly, but not okay for woman of a different race or class to do the same.
+It's a monstrous inversion of ethics to say that it is fine for a woman of a certain race or class to treat her children cruelly, but not fine for woman of a different race or class to do the same.
+Cruelty towards children is wrong no matter who does it.
 Either something is morally wrong for all people or it’s not morally wrong at all.